 As you can see there are many options when choosing a TRON wallet, from browser extensions and web wallets, to mobile or desktop wallets, and even hardware wallets.
-And for those who want the most secure storage there are even paper wallets for TRON.
+And if you want the most secure storage there are even paper wallets for TRON.

-If you do decide to use a wallet that is not mentioned above, make sure that it is at least verified by the Tron Foundation.
+If you decide to use a wallet not mentioned above, ensure it is at least verified by the Tron Foundation.
 Malicious wallets are one of the most popular ways for hackers to get their hands on your all important private keys.

 Irrespective of which wallet you do decide to go with in the end, make sure that you follow the cryptocurrency best practices.
 This includes keeping a solid backup of your seed words and keeping your PC free from malware.

 Disclaimer: These are the writer’s opinions and should not be considered investment advice.
 Readers should do their own research.